messari/MessariKit/packages/api/README.md

   messages: [
     {
       role: "user",
-      content: "What companies have both paradigm and multicoin on their cap table?", },
+      content: "What companies have both paradigm and a16z on their cap table?", },
   ],
 });